freiheit-com/kuberpult/README.md

   - `latest`: can only be set to `true` which means that kuberpult will deploy the latest version of an application to this environment
   - `environment`: has a string which is the name of another environment.
 Following the chain of upstream environments would take you to the one with `"latest": true`.
 This is used in release trains: when a release train is run in an environment, it will pull the version from the environment's upstream environment.

-##### ArgoCd:
+##### Argo CD:

 The `"argocd"` field has a few subfields:
 - `"accessList"`:
-  Is a list of objects that describe which resources are allowed in the cluster ([ArgoCD Docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#projects)).
+  Is a list of objects that describe which resources are allowed in the cluster ([Argo CD Docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#projects)).
-  Note that this is only necessary when argoCd cannot apply a certain resource on the cluster.
+  Note that this is only necessary when Argo CD cannot apply a certain resource on the cluster.
 Most common resources (Pods, Configmaps, Cronjobs, Deployments...) just work out of the box.
   It has the following fields:
   - `"group"`: relates to the Kubernetes API group without the version
   - `"kind"`: the resource type in kubernetes